mayurwarungase11/devops-knowledge-hub/docker/docker-interview-questions.md

 | Management | Easy | Harder |
 | Common Use | Production, persistent storage | Temporary or short-lived data |

 ---

+## Q19.
+What is Docker Networking and why do we use it?

+> **Difficulty:** Beginner
+> **Estimated Answer Time:** 30–45 seconds

+### 🎤 Interview Answer

+Docker Networking is a feature that enables communication between Docker containers, the host machine, and external networks.
+By default, containers run in isolation, so they cannot communicate unless they are connected through a Docker network.

+We use Docker Networking to allow containers to communicate with each other, access external services such as databases or APIs, and expose applications so users can access them.
+Docker provides different network drivers, such as Bridge, Host, None, and Overlay, to support different networking requirements.

+---